wizard-laboratory/js-projects/README.md

-Here are all the css projects that I upload to my instagram page🤩
+<h2>Here are all the css projects that I upload to my instagram page🤩</h2>